 California has been far and away the most active in its efforts to enact laws protecting the privacy of its citizens and to enforce these laws.
 California's Office of Information Security and Privacy Protection, and the California Attorney General have been aggressive in promoting and protecting the privacy rights of California consumers.
+The CPRA which became effective January 1, 2023 added a new well funded enforcement agency known as the California Privacy Protection Agency which will likely increase the number of enforcement actions.

-Massachusetts has become known as the state with the strongest data security laws and regulations.
+Massachusetts has become known as the state with the strongest data security laws and regulations and requires a written information security program of you collect personal data of Massachusetts residents.